BenniDeJagere/personal-site/content/blog/a-closer-look-at-fabric-pricing/index.md

 | P5       | 2048       | 128                     | 400                          | ± 80000           |
 | F2048    | 2048       | N/A                     | N/A                          | 269107.20         |

 Why are the F-SKUs so much more expensive?
 Simple!
 For the P-SKUs, you have to commit to yearly billing.
-For the F-SKUs, you can pay monthly.
-It is already confirmed that in a few months, you'll also be able to commit to yearly billing for the F-SKUs and get a discount.
+For the F-SKUs, you can pay per hour.
+It is already confirmed that in a few months, you'll also be able to commit to yearly billing for the F-SKUs and get a large discount.
 This is just the same principle as with the yearly or 3-yearly reservations you can buy right now for services like Azure Synapse.

 The F-SKUs are priced as Pay-As-You-Go so you only pay for exactly what you consume.
 Continue reading to learn how you can pay even less than the prices above.

 ## Capacity Units & monitoring your usage

 So, these capacity units, what are they?
 This is the billing unit used in Microsoft Fabric.
 You can compare it to Snowflake credits or Databricks DBUs.
-It's a unit that combines CPU and memory.
+It's a unit that combines CPU, Memory, Disk IO, Network bandwidth, and more.
 Everything you do in Fabric consumes CUs.
 The more CUs you have, the more you can do without being throttled.

 As Fabric is all about data analytics and reporting, you can also report on your own CU consumption.
 Microsoft released a [Fabric Capacity Metrics app](https://appsource.microsoft.com/en-us/product/power-bi/pbi_pcmm.microsoftpremiumfabricpreviewreport?exp=ubp8) that you can install in your tenant.
 This app will give you an overview of the capacity usage of your Fabric capacities.